And God looked at all that he had made, and he saw that it was good.

 You are the image of God.
 Always remember that.

-On the morning of the seventh day God saw that the whole universe and everything in it was finished.
+On the morning of the seventh day God saw that his work was finished.
 Nothing else needed to be made.
-And it was all very good.

 What does that mean?